tmikeschu/career-development-curriculum/module_one/strengths_reflection_guidelines.md

 # Strengths Reflection & Coaching Requests

+15-20 questions at the most

-1. Read through the definitions of the strengths from your report as well as the suggestions that StrengthsFinder provided for you.
-How would you define each of your top 5 strengths in your own words?
+1. Read through the definitions of the talents from your report as well as the suggestions that StrengthsFinder provided for you.
+How would you define each of your top 5 talents in your own words?

-2. Do these strengths resonate with you?
+2. Do these top 5 talent themes resonate with you?
 Why or why not?

-How have you seen yourself using each of these strengths?
+3. How have you seen yourself using each of these talents?

-3. How often do you use these strengths?
+4. How often do you use these talents?

-5. How might using these strengths in a certain way help you reach your goals while you're at Turing?.....Define goals first?
+5. What talents could you develop further that would help you in your growth at Turing and in your new career as a software developer?

+6. LAST QUESTION: When you think about this next stage of your career, what professional goals do you have?